Reviews You Can Rely On

 Not best for the heat

 Once again, Darn Tough has created an uber-comfortable sock that performs well across all metrics.
-The Men's Hiker Boot Midweight is made up mostly of fine Merino wool, which is softer and thinner than other types of wool, allowing for more comfort and breathability.
-The midweight padded pile is ubiquitous, only absent where they've incorporated breathability panels, meaning that your foot stays warm and dry.
+The Darn Tough Micro Crew Midweight is made up mostly of fine Merino wool, which is softer and thinner than other types of wool, allowing for more comfort and breathability.
+Darn Tough built these socks with midweight cushioning that wraps your toes, heel, ankle, and bottom of your foot in cozy fabric.
 These hug the foot so well that we never notice uncomfortable bunching or hot spots while at work or play.
-What's more, they have a “seamless” toe for added comfort.
-We didn't have a single issue with durability, but you can rest assured that if you ever do, then you can take advantage of Darn Tough's lifetime warranty.
+We didn't have a single issue with durability, but you can rest assured that if you ever do, you will be able to take advantage of Darn Tough's lifetime warranty for easy replacement.

 It's hard to find things we don't like about these socks.
-Still, one obvious downside is the price point, as these are not your budget multi-pack variety.
-So, these will definitely set you back if you plan on buying a pair for each day of the week.
-That said, Merino wool is naturally anti-microbial, and we wore these socks for days on end without noticing any funk.
-Being midweight wool socks, they also might be too warm for some situations, like working hot days under the sun at the construction site.
-On the other hand, the Merino-nylon blend does a fantastic job at wicking moisture, so if you find yourself there, then we're sure your feet will still be comfortable and dry when the day is done.
-Even with these critiques, if you're looking to invest in a sock that will keep your feet happy for a lifetime and one that is backed by a guarantee, we highly recommend this pair.
-Want to go lighter?
-Consider the Dickies Dri-Tech Crew Multipack.
+Still, one obvious downside is the price point, as these are not a budget variety or sold in a multi-pack.
+So, the Darn Tough Micro Crew Midweight will definitely set you back if you plan on buying a pair for each day of the week.
+That said, Merino wool is naturally antimicrobial, and we wore these socks for days on end without noticing any funk.
+Being a midweight wool sock also means they might be too warm for some situations, like working hot days under the sun at a construction site.
+On the other hand, the Merino-nylon blend does a fantastic job at wicking moisture, so if you find yourself there, then your feet will still be comfortable and dry when the day is done.
+Even with these critiques, if you're looking to invest in a sock that will keep your feet happy for a lifetime, you won't go wrong here.
+Looking at warmer days and want to go with something lighter but without giving up the cushioning?
+Consider the inexpensive and stylish Stance Icon 3-Pack.
+Or if you just need a light, thin crew sock without the extra support, the Smartwool Everyday Anchor Line Crew is an excellent choice.

 Best Overall Women's Sock